Skip to Content

 Radiculopathy and neuropathy are two common diagnoses that patients receive after undergoing a spinal MRI following an accident.
 The difference between radiculopathy and peripheral neuropathy can be difficult to understand because they share overlapping symptoms.
 For many patients, the treatment options are often similar as well.
 Some medical professionals may struggle to make a clear distinction for their patients, which only creates more confusion.

-Want to talk to an injury attorney now?
+Do you want to talk to an injury attorney now?
 Wisner Baum represents clients nationwide, so call (855) 948-5098 to begin.

 What You Should Know About Neuropathy and Radiculopathy in Personal Injury Cases